Emergent Elasticity and Quasiconformal Flow in Active Solids: Discussion

+Many continuum models for active and tissue mechanics posit a phenomenological active stress tensor $\boldsymbol{\sigma}^\mathrm{act}$~\cite{Streichan.etal2018,Saadaoui.etal2020,Serra.etal2023}, assumed to be proportional to the local motor molecule concentration.
+Flow is driven by the divergence of $\boldsymbol{\sigma}^\mathrm{act}$, balanced against the passive stress $\boldsymbol{\sigma}^\mathrm{pass}$ of a visco-elastic ``background''.
+The balance of motor-generated force and viscosity sets the flow speed, and the tissue is instantaneously fluid (zero shear modulus).

+By contrast, in the present model, there is no passive shear stress (all viscous and passive contributions are assumed to relax rapidly).
+Local motor molecule concentration is encoded in the tension metric $\mathbf{g}$.
+The resulting tensile stress $\boldsymbol{\sigma}$ depends both on $\mathbf{g}$ and the embedding $\mathbf{r}(\xivec)$ of active force dipoles into physical space via the stress-metric relation.
+It is therefore not consistent to prescribe an active stress \emph{a priori}, independent of the cell configuration.
+The companion paper confirms this result by explicitly calculating the coarse graining the stress via the Batchelor formula (App.~\ref{app:rectangular} gives a ``preview'').

-In the ``active plasticity'' model, the tissue remodels from one solid configuration to the next -- it flows while remaining solid, able to resist external shear forces\footnote{Note, however, that the yield strain becomes highly anisotropic during active plastic flow.
+Plastic flow is caused by tension metric dynamics, and its speed is set by the \emph{rate of change} of motor molecule concentration.
+The flow is adiabatic: the stress remains balanced throughout, and the system remodels from one solid configuration to the next.
+The tissue thus flows while remaining solid~\footnote{Note, however, that the yield strain becomes highly anisotropic during active plastic flow.
 Due to the ongoing T1 transitions, there is a large number of cells near the T1 threshold, and the yield strain parallel to tension anisotropy can become very small.}.
-By contrast, in a conventional active fluid, flow results from viscous dissipation, and the system is instantaneously fluid and cannot resist shear forces.
+Notably, adiabatic flow takes the form of an effective Stokes equation, as in previous models describing tissue flow as viscous Stokes flow.

+These distinctions have experimentally verifiable consequences.
+First, the present model predicts that the macroscopic stress remains isotropic during tissue flow (in the absence of external forces).
+A steady-state tension anisotropy, distinct from stress anisotropy, can emerge from the balance of anisotropy-increasing processes (such as mechanical feedback or morphogens) and resetting by T1s.
+This could be tested by laser ablations on supracellular scales.
+Second, it suggests that the speed of tissue flow is set not by the absolute levels of motor molecules and active tensions, but by their rate of change.
+These predictions rely on the separation of timescales between morphogenetic flow and relaxation of passive stress and mechanical equilibration.
+It will be important to explore what happens if this assumption is relaxed.